amirrezasokhankhosh/PyFed/docs/source/Running on a Single Machine.rst

 Create client_2.py and client_3.py files just like the file above and change the data and target files to match the correct client.

-Now, run the server and clients files separately and simultaneously to get federated learning!
+Now, run the server and the clients' files separately and simultaneously to get federated learning!